KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 **Cascade / Continuum / Conflation:** "Consequence-cascade" is generic sequence language but collides with the canonical technical term.
 Replace it with consequence sequence or propagation sequence.
 The file otherwise keeps Serpent, Nyxea, and embodied action distinct.
 **Function-bearing:** No hypostatic bearer claim.
 Serpent-as-activator must remain an IL₄ station / operation, not Nyxea becoming the animal.
 **Distal Apprehension:** This is one of the clearest candidate sites.
 The Serpent's mimicry of openness, the intact map with the seal removed, and pattern without origin-fidelity should be explicitly bounded as Distal Apprehension: contour is apprehended and imitated, but centropic essence, light, charge, and generative interiority do not cross.
 **Soul / Essence:** The Essence-as-Choice passage is aligned.
-A C₁₃ sentence says sealing "severed L2 SM from L3 DM"; current doctrine requires occlusion of operative access, not severance of identity or origin-relation.
+A C₁₃ sentence says sealing "severed L2 SM from L3 DM" (canonical L₂ SM from L₃ DM); current doctrine requires occlusion of operative access, not severance of identity or origin-relation.
 **Terminology:** Replace "severed from source-fidelity," "signal severing," and comparable constructions with reflexive fracture, occluded access, or loss of fidelity in the inverse receiver.
 Recast lowest-vertical, upper-strata, from-below, and elevation metaphors through positional and directional vocabulary.
 Correct Non-Fusion casing if retained.
 **Prose / Formatting:** Strong line-by-line form.
 The candidate list is stale: Arum, Ayyekha, deflection, Shama, Eyvah, Shuph, Itsavon, Teshuqah, Derekh, and Shamar are present in S2.
 **Cross-registry conflicts:** None in figure placement.
 The registry and TL together require a no-transfer clarification beyond the file's otherwise accurate mimicry language.